Danger0101/Meaningful_Careers_P1/README.md

 # Project Meaningful Careers Website

+## What is this meant to show case

+For the first of my five Code Institute projects it is meant to show case my HTML and CSS skills taught through out the first part of the course.
+So some core functunality for a full and completely working website will be missing as there is quite litterally no JavaScript its pure HTML and CSS.
+I do hope you enjoy my first ever website I built completely from the ground up.

 ## Purpose and Value:

 When I was coming up with the concept of this project I remembered back to when I almost started a coaching program of my own and well it sticks with me to this day.
 I wanted to build a site men and women, 18 to 30 years of age that can help them find the balance they need and deserve through a caterted coaching program.
 This site would involve two offers one on 'Stress Managment' as this is a skill that every one needs to be in a successful career and maintain a healthy work life balance.
 The other offer being 'Self Discovery' as knowing what your ture desires are in life is the biggest step forward towards making them a reality.